 Warsaw Tech Park

 The Warsaw Certified Technology Park consists of 95 acres currently under development.
 Located adjacent to the four-lane divided US 30 highway, a major truck transportation route, it is served by a full-service stoplight at the intersection of US 30 and Silveus Crossing.
 The site is zoned Industrial and is located behind Ivy Tech Community College.
-Adjacent manufacturers across Silveus Crossing include Medtronic (an OEM of spinal orthopedic products) and Winona PVD (the only American certified pvd provider of chrome wheels for automotive OEMs)
+Adjacent manufacturers include Banner Medical, Medtronic (an OEM of spinal orthopedic products), Frontline Manufacturing, and Winona PVD (the only American certified pvd provider of chrome wheels for automotive OEMs).

 The immediate Warsaw area is the capital of the global orthopedic industry with 3 of the 5 largest orthopedic companies headquartered here (Zimmer, DePuy and Biomet).
 The benefit to our wide range of other manufacturers is a very strong support structure that services the manufacturing industry.